jveilleux/FarmFreshWeb/bondi-food-collective.md

 The BFC customers are encouraged to join as members, which requires an annual payment of $45 and the commitment to volunteer occasionally with packing or administration.
 Non-members may shop through BFC but pay a 60% mark-up, relative to the 30% mark-up enjoyed by members.
 Bondi’s population is relatively transient, so the BFC membership base experiences a lot of flux.

 Member retention is also a challenge for BFC.
 Joining and shopping through BFC, as opposed to traditional supermarket shopping is a significant lifestyle change for new members.
 Despite best intentions, some new customers inevitably find the new routine, of placing orders days in advance, and committing to a collect their order in a narrow time slot, difficult to uphold.
-While BFC accepts that their structure won’t suit everyone, minimising any barriers to participation is always a priority.
+While BFC accepts that their structure won’t suit everyone, minimizing any barriers to participation is always a priority.

 ## The Challenge of Scale